dkalintsev/Pulse-vTM-CloudFormation/README.md

 | vTMVers | De-dotted version of vTM to deploy; e.g., `18.1` would be specified as `181`.
 Supported values are `172r2`, `173`, `174`, and `181`.
 | InstanceType | AWS EC2 instance type to use for vTM instances; default = `m4.large`; see the template source for the full list.<br/>Please make sure that the instance type you select is available in the AWS region you're deploying into; for example m4.* instances are not available in newer regions.
 | vTMQty | Number of vTM instances to deploy into a cluster, `1` to `4`.
 The default is `2`.
+| WaitFor | Number of vTM instances to wait for deploying in WaitHandler, `1` to `4`.
+The default is `2`, and it should match the number of vTMs specified in `vTMQty`, **but only on initial deploy**.
+DO NOT change this parameter's value if running a stack `Update`, or the update will fail because `AWS::CloudFormation::WaitCondition` doesn't support stack `Update` method.<br/><br/>This means you can't update the `vTMManagementIPs` output.
 | KeyName | SSH Key Pair name to use for vTM instances.
 This is used for SSH access to vTMs using `admin` username.
 | AdminPass | Password for the `admin` user, 6 to 32 characters, containing letters, numbers, and symbols.
 | vTMUserData | A string of `key=value` vTM UserData parameters separated by spaces or newline characters.
 Supported keys are documented in [vTM Cloud Services Installation and Getting Started Guide](https://www.pulsesecure.net/download/techpubs/current/1256/Pulse-vADC-Solutions/Pulse-Virtual-Traffic-Manager/18.1/ps-vtm-18.1-cloud-gsg.pdf).
 Typically this would be used to supply set of keys provided by a Cloud Registration created by admin of the Pulse Services Director to cause vTMs attempt self-registration with the SD for licensing and management.<br/><br/>**Note:** SD Cloud Registration usually contains key `password` which should not be supplied through this parameter.
 This template supplies `password` through the separate input Parameter `AdminPass` described above.